-In this monograph, Dr. Gonzalez describes his investigation of the nutritional/enzyme cancer treatment developed by the alternative practitioner Dr. William Donald Kelley.
-The book includes a discussion of Kelley’s treatment approach, as well as 50 case histories of successfully treated cancer patients along with copies of pertinent medical records.
+Dr. Nicholas Gonzalez documents his investigation of the nutritional enzyme cancer treatment developed by pioneer and alternative practitioner Dr. William Donald Kelley.
+The book includes a discussion of Kelley’s treatment approach, as well as 50 Dr. Kelley cancer case studies of successfully treated cancer patients along with copies of their pertinent medical records.
 Although originally completed in 1986, this monograph was not published until 2010, rewritten and with an updated introduction by Dr. Gonzalez.
-The book is now available to all those with an interest in cancer in general, the enzyme treatment of cancer in particular, alternative medicine, and Dr. Kelley.
+The book honors Dr. Kelley and his courageous cancer patients.

 - Dr. Gonzalez pursued this comprehensive, five-year analysis of Dr. Kelley’s approach as partial fulfillment of his immunology fellowship under the direction of Robert A Good, Ph.D., M.D., “founder of modern immunology.”